 This is why the team working at the Permanent Representation of Switzerland to the Council of Europe changes every now and then.
 At present, Switzerland is represent in Strassburg by the following diplomats:

-As Deputy Permanent Representative of Switzerland to the Council of Europe, Urs Beer is the number two at the Permanent Representation and in the absence of the ambassador in charge of it.
-Originally a historian, Urs Beer is responsible for all political and cultural matters the Council of Europe deals with as well as for the organisation’s financial affairs and its work programme.
-So far, his career has brought the diplomat to Cairo, Bern and Ankara, and although his connection to Turkey is a professional one, it also has a personal side: His wife not only has German but also Turkish roots, and their son grows up multilingual.
+After having held posts in Washington and Berne as well as representing Switzerland at the WTO, EFTA, UNCTAD and UNECE in Geneva, Marc Wey returned to Strassburg for a second term.
+As Deputy Permanent Representative of Switzerland to the Council of Europe, Marc Wey is the number two at the Permanent Representation and in the absence of the ambassador as Chargé d’Affaires in charge of it.
+Marc Wey holds a Ph.D. in law and is responsible for all political and cultural matters the Council of Europe deals with as well as for the organisation’s financial affairs and its work programme.
+A native of Basel, he participates in the famous carnival of his hometown as a drummer and enjoys culture in every other form.